awsdocs/amazon-dynamodb-developer-guide/doc_source/GSI.OnlineOps.md

 After the index has been created, you should set its provisioned write capacity to reflect the normal usage of your application\.

+## Deleting a Global Secondary Index<a name="GSI.OnlineOps.Deleting"></a>

+If you no longer need a global secondary index, you can delete it using the `UpdateTable` operation\.

+You can only delete one global secondary index per `UpdateTable` operation\.

+While the global secondary index, is being deleted, there is no effect on any read or write activity in the parent table\.
+While the deletion is in progress, you can still modify the provisioned throughput on other indexes\.

+**Note**
+When you delete a table using the `DeleteTable` action, all of the global secondary indexes on that table are also deleted\.

-## Modifying an Index Creation<a name="GSI.OnlineOps.Creating.Modify"></a>
+## Modifying a Global Secondary Index During Creation<a name="GSI.OnlineOps.Creating.Modify"></a>

 While an index is being built, you can use the `DescribeTable` operation to determine what phase it is in\.
 The description for the index includes a Boolean attribute, `Backfilling`, to indicate whether DynamoDB is currently loading the index with items from the table\.
 If `Backfilling` is true, then the resource allocation phase is complete and the index is now backfilling\.

 While the backfill is proceeding, you can update the provisioned throughput parameters for the index\.
 You might decide to do this in order to speed up the index build: You can increase the write capacity of the index while it is being built, and then decrease it afterward\.
 To modify the provisioned throughput settings of the index, use the `UpdateTable` operation\.
-The index status will change to `UPDATING`, and `Backfilling` will be true until the index is ready for use\.
+The index status changes to `UPDATING`, and `Backfilling` is true until the index is ready for use\.

-During the backfilling phase, you cannot add or delete other indexes on the table\.
+During the backfilling phase, you can delete the index that is being created\.
+During this phase, you can't add or delete other indexes on the table\.

 **Note**
 For indexes that were created as part of a `CreateTable` operation, the `Backfilling` attribute does not appear in the `DescribeTable` output\.
 For more information, see [Phases of Index Creation](#GSI.OnlineOps.Creating.Phases)\.

-## Deleting a Global Secondary Index From a Table<a name="GSI.OnlineOps.Deleting"></a>

-If you no longer need a global secondary index, you can delete it using the `UpdateTable` operation\.

-You can only delete one global secondary index per `UpdateTable` operation\.

-While the global secondary index, is being deleted, there is no effect on any read or write activity in the parent table\.
-While the deletion is in progress, you can still modify the provisioned throughput on other indexes

-**Note**
-When you delete a table using the `DeleteTable` action, all of the global secondary indexes on that table are also deleted\.